SAP-samples/btp-task-center-integration/btp-inital-setup/config-lp-service.md

 ## Validate the Identity Authentication Setup

-To validate the trust setup, open SAP Launchpad service.
+To validate the trust setup, open SAP Build Work Zone, standard edition.
 1. In the SAP BTP cockpit, navigate to **Services > Instances and Subscriptions**.
 2. To open the application, choose the **Go to Application** icon.